docpad-archive/documentation/community/contribute.html.md

 	```

-1. Commit the changes with the title set to something like `v6.29.0.
+1. Commit the changes with the commit title set to something like `v6.29.0.
 Bugfix.
-Improvement.` and description set to the changelog entry.
+Improvement.` and commit description set to the changelog entry
-1. Publish the module to npm and create a git tag for it: `cake publish`
+1. Publish the module to npm, create a git tag for it, push your master changes and new tags up to origin: `cake publish`
-1. Push your changes and new tag up to the git repo: `git push origin --all; git push origin --tags`
+	1. When prompted for your git tag annotation (your text editor will open up automatically), use the changelog entry that we wrote in step 2, save the prompted file, and close the file
 1. Party!